UNiXMIT/UNiXextend/kb/AcuTrace.md

 - [Abend Diagnostic Report](#abend-diagnostic-report)
 - [Process Monitor Log](#process-monitor-log)

-**Note:** The log files described here are a helpful starting place; additional tracing may be requested by Customer Care to further troubleshoot.
+**Note:** The log files described here are a helpful starting place; additional tracing may be requested by Customer Support to further troubleshoot.

 ### General Information
 #### Log Name
 All of the log and list files described below may be assigned any name which can include the path.
-The Runtime log in recent versions may use wildcards to include unique information in the name:
+The Runtime log may use wildcards to include unique information in the name:

 ```
 %p - process id